Off-grid vs grid-connected: which is right for you?

 - All the benefits of grid connection (rebates, VPP, reliability)

-This typically adds $2,000-4,000 to system cost but provides peace of mind without the compromises of full off-grid living.
+It adds roughly $2,000-4,000 to the system cost and avoids the compromises of full off-grid living.

 Reality: For Perth metro homes, grid-connected systems are cheaper both upfront and over the system lifetime.
 Off-grid only makes financial sense when grid connection costs exceed $30,000.